Pelorovis

-Pelorovis ("prodigious/monstrous sheep") is an extinct genus of African wild cattle which existed during the Pleistocene epoch.
-The best known species is Pelorovis oldowayensis from Olduvai Gorge in Tanzania, from the Early Pleistocene.
-The species "Pelorovis" antiquus from the Late Pleistocene-Holocene has since been moved into Syncerus, the same genus as living African buffalo.
+Pelorovis is an extinct genus of African wild cattle which existed during the Pleistocene epoch.
+Originally believed to be a giant member of Caprinae, related to modern sheep, it is now known to be a relative of cattle and buffalos.
+The best known and type species is Pelorovis oldowayensis, from the Early Pleistocene of Olduvai Gorge, Tanzania, though two others, P. turkanensis and P. howelli, are currently recognised.
+A fourth, P. praeafricanus, may exist, or it may represent the same species as P. oldowayensis.
+"Pelorovis" antiquus, from the Late Pleistocene-Holocene, and "P." kaisensis, have since been moved into Syncerus, the same genus as living African buffalo.